msmania/microarchitectural-attack/README.md

 Starting the victim thread with probing on cpu#1...
 ```

-Now the victim process is continuously executing a indirect branch instruction in a loop.
+Now the victim process is continuously executing an indirect branch instruction in a loop.
 You can influence this victim process by starting a new process.
 Open a new command prompt and run the command `spectre.exe --train`.
 The second process continuously executes an indirect branch instruction located at the same virtual address as in the victim process, but the destination address is cracked in the attacker process.

 ```
 > spectre.exe --train